 Splenic artery pseudoaneurysm

 Unlike splenic artery true aneurysms, splenic artery pseudoaneurysms will nearly always present with symptoms 2.
+While their occurrence may be higher, fewer than 200 cases of splenic artery pseudoaneurysms are reported in the English literature 2.

 While they are sometimes grouped under splenic arterial aneurysms, they are distinct entity and are different from true aneurysms of the splenic artery.
 In contrast to a true aneurysm the pseudoaneurysm wall contains only the intimal and medial layers 2.